 We want the National Forum to offer a sex worker-only space that is welcoming, engaging and supportive; a space where we care for one another and promote lively and productive debate.
 We want you to feel that you can be yourself and that differing opinions are valued and can strengthen our community.
 We are asking everyone to be proactive in creating a safer, sex work positive space where everyone is able to participate.

-We are currently in the process of reviewing our organisation wide Safer Spaces Policy, and it will be publicly available when complete.
+You can read our safer spaces policy here.
 You can also hear more about how we approach Safer Spaces in this video.